ruidongd/Torchlight/docs/index.md

 ![Torchlight is determined by "taxicab" distance](https://cloud.githubusercontent.com/assets/6045033/26470930/5d00fa42-4154-11e7-98ac-bd4d14b0fc5f.PNG)

 An example of how far torchlight extends based on "taxicab" distance.
-Each T has light level 14; hostile mobs spawn at light level 7 or below.
+Each torch "T" has light level 14; hostile mobs spawn at light level 7 or below.

 ## Other links: